Mario & Sonic at the London 2012 Olympic Games: Gameplay

 Mario & Sonic at the London 2012 Olympic Games comprises a collection of numerous events based on the modern Olympic Games.
 The game brings together the two titular characters and 18 more from both franchises to participate in environments based on the official venues of the 2012 Summer Olympics in London.
 Each character has unique attributes which can serve as an advantage or disadvantage depending on the event.
 As with the game's predecessor, all player-characters are divided into four categories: all-around, speed, power, and skill.

 The Wii version features a total of 30 Olympic events, including football, badminton, horse riding, canoeing, and volleyball.
 Re-imagined versions of previously existing events such as athletics, aquatics, and table tennis also appear.
 The game introduces new cooperative mechanics including "Dream Events", alternate versions of Olympic events that take place in locations from previous games of the Mario and Sonic series, and a challenge mode, which enables players to repeat complete challenges in various events.
 "London Party" mode takes place on a board game-like depiction of London in which four players may compete in various sporting events and minigames.
 The ultimate objective is to collect enough stickers to fill up a "tourist book" – the player who completes the book first wins.
 Upon the completion of any event, players earn scratch cards which can be redeemed in the game's "Bonus Mode" for rewards such as Mii costumes and additional music.
 Unlike Mario & Sonic at the Olympic Winter Games, the Wii version of Mario & Sonic at the London 2012 Olympic Games does not support the Balance Board.

-The 3DS version has over 50 Olympic-based events in single-player and multiplayer.
-Among these events which are not included in the Wii version include fencing, BMX racing, and weight-lifting, with the latter involving the use of the 3DS's microphone.
+The 3DS version has over 50 Olympic-based events in single-player and multiplayer, which are split in events using one, two or four characters.
+Among these events which are not included in the Wii version include BMX racing and weight-lifting, with the latter involving the use of the 3DS's microphone.
+In this version of the game, not all characters can access every event, as they are split into five groups of four, and the events they can take part in depends on the group of characters, with some requiring the entire team or choosing two of the characters.
 Like the Nintendo DS counterpart of Mario & Sonic at the Olympic Winter Games, it also contains an exclusive "Story Mode" which entails the characters from Mario and Sonic the Hedgehog's worlds working against their respective antagonists, Bowser and Doctor Eggman, who are trying to use fog machines to prevent the games from being held.